Zepbound vs. Mounjaro: what is the difference?

 Mounjaro and Zepbound both contain the same active ingredient, tirzepatide.
 Tirzepatide works by mimicking two hormones produced naturally in your gut: glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).

 GLP-1 slows down digestion by moving food more slowly from your stomach to your intestine after you eat (a process called gastric emptying).
 At the same time, it boosts the release of insulin and inhibits the release of glucagon.
-GIP enhances these insulin-boosting and glucagon-lowering effects, and helps your body burn fat better.
-Together, these effects help lower blood sugar levels, while also making you feel full sooner, which may cause you to eat less and lose weight as a result.
+GIP enhances these insulin-boosting and glucagon-lowering effects and is thought to help your body burn fat better.
+Together, these effects help lower blood sugar levels while also making you feel full sooner, which may cause you to eat less and lose weight as a result.
 Additionally, research suggests that both GLP-1 and GIP have effects on your brain that influence your appetite and satiety.

-When Mounjaro was released, it was the first in its class to target both the GLP-1 and GIP receptors, making it unique among other injectable medications for type 2 diabetes or weight loss, such as Ozempic (semaglutide) or Wegovy (semaglutide), which only target a single receptor, GLP-1.
+When Mounjaro was approved, it became the first drug to target both the GLP-1 and GIP receptors, making it unique among other injectable medications for type 2 diabetes or weight loss, such as Ozempic (semaglutide) or Wegovy (semaglutide), which only target a single receptor, GLP-1.
 This unique ability to target two receptors may explain why tirzepatide can be more effective than other GLP-1 medications at both improving blood sugar levels and weight loss.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.